nvaccess/addon-datastore/docs/submitters/jsonMetadata.md

 Example: `"Makes doing XYZ easier"`

 ### homepage
-Optional.
 If the addon has a homepage where users can get more information about the addon, you can specify it here.
-Must match the url in the addon manifest.
+Must match the url in the addon manifest, which is optional.

 Example: `"https://github.com/nvaccess/addon-datastore"`